-Revised to incorporate enhancements made to the Jobs Support Scheme (JSS) as announced in the Fortitude Budget on 26 May 2020
+Revised to incorporate enhancements made to the Jobs Support Scheme (JSS) as announced in the Ministerial Statement on Continued Support for Workers and Jobs on 17 August 2020

 Global Mindset, Asian Insights

 About the Institute of Singapore Chartered Accountants

 The Institute of Singapore Chartered Accountants (ISCA) is the national accountancy body of Singapore.
 ISCA's vision is to be a globally recognised professional accountancy body, bringing value to our members, the profession and wider community.
 There are over 32,000 ISCA members making their stride in businesses across industries in Singapore and around the world.